AnnikaTjuka/annikatjuka.github.io/index.md

 ## News

++++ I won the Farzad Sharifian PhD Student Award for my presentation on body part extensions in Vietnamese at the Third Cultural Linguistics International Conference ([CLIC-2021](https://scitope.com/clic-2020/))! +++

 +++ Our article introducing the Database of Cross-Linguistic Norms, Ratings, and Relations for Words and Concepts was accepted for publication in Behavior Research Methods!
 Preprint is avalable [here](https://psyarxiv.com/tgw3z/). +++

 +++ Check out my new blog post on "[How to review concept lists in collaboration](https://calc.hypotheses.org/2680)" in Computer-Assisted Language Comparison in Practice. +++